-- 1 Choose Lists > Chart of Accounts. - 2 Select the account you want to make a subaccount and click Edit at the bottom of the Chart of Accounts. - 3 Select the "Subaccount of" checkbox.
+- 2 Select the account you want to make a subaccount and click Edit at the bottom of the Chart of Accounts. - 3 Select the "Subaccount of" check box.
 From the list, select the account that will be the higher-level account for this subaccount. - 4 Click OK.